zapier/zapier-platform/packages/cli/README-source.md

   // options
 });

-// A bunch of examples lines for cherry picking response.status;
+// A bunch of examples for demonstration response.status;
 response.headers['Content-Type'];
 response.getHeader('content-type');